-An often overlooked aspect of joint bank accounts is that all account holder will be co-scored.
-If one of your housemates has poor credit history it will affect your credit rating the moment you open up a joint account with them.
+An often overlooked aspect of joint bank accounts is that all account holders will be co-scored.
+This means that if one of your housemates has a poor credit history, it will affect your own credit rating the moment you open up a joint account with them.

 Opening a joint account is similar to opening a normal current account.
 Each account holder needs to fill in their section of the application form and provide the evidence mentioned above.

-You will want clarification on the following points, as they may vary from bank to bank:
+Make sure you clarify each of the following points, as they may vary from bank to bank:

-Every account holder will need to sign documents and present evidence in order to open a joint bank account.
-Some banks may give you an extra day so the other person (s) can sign etc. – discuss with your bank of choice beforehand.
+To open a joint bank account, every account holder will need to sign documents and present evidence.
+Some banks may give you an extra day so the other person (or people) can sign and so on, so discuss this with your bank beforehand.

-However, your bank will need signed permission from everyone on the account in order to remove someone.
-Banks may also ask for identification documents or to visit them in-branch as well.
+However, your bank will need signed permission from everyone on the account to remove someone.
+Banks may also want to see identification documents or ask you to visit them in-branch as well.

-This freezes the account so no one is able to withdraw any money until the dispute is settled.
+This freezes the account, meaning no-one can withdraw any money until you’ve settled the dispute.
 The account will only unfreeze once everyone agrees on how to split the money.

 Basically, if you have any doubts about sharing an account with your housemates, it’s probably best to avoid it.

-Split The Bills will get rid of that stress by organising your bills for you.
-We specialise in managing shared house bills for students, all you have to do is pay a single monthly fee.
+Split The Bills will get rid of that stress by sorting out your bills for you.
+We specialise in managing shared-house bills for students—all you have to do is pay a single monthly fee.
 We’ll even chase your lazy housemates for you.
 Easy!

 It just costs £1.50 per week!

-For your free sixty second quote, click here!
+For your free 60-second quote, click here!